-is MATH 121 College Algebra.
+- Seven of ten SUNY General Education Requirement academic areas (including mathematics and basic communication) and 30 credits of SUNY General Education courses must be completed within the first two years of full-time study of the program. - 1 Minimum mathematics requirement is MATH 121 College Algebra. - 2 Fulfills writing intensive requirement. - 3 ACCT 101 Financial Accounting or ACCT 104 Survey of Accounting recommended. - 4 Program Electives are courses from within the Canino SOET and the Business Department.

-- 3 ACCT 101 Financial Accounting or ACCT 104 Survey of Accounting recommended. - 4 Program Electives are courses from within the Canino SOET and the Business Department. - Student Learning Outcomes can be found at www.canton.edu/csoet/it/.
+Student Learning Outcomes can be found at www.canton.edu/csoet/it/.